Drawing Courses

 Homework: 15-20 minutes for daily drawing practice

 Class Tuition: See registration form for current prices.
-The tuition rate includes a sketchbook and a kit of quality drawing supplies.
-The tutor will provide additional supplies to be used in class.
+The tuition rate includes a drawing pad, a smaller sketchbook, a set of drawing pencils + sharpener + eraser.

 Length: One semester